zdave-parity/jam-np/simple.md

 ### CE 130: Grandpa justification request

-Request for the Grandpa justification associated with a block.
+Request for the Grandpa Justification associated with a block.

-Votes Ancestries is the set of headers routing all precommit target blocks to the commit target block.
-In normal operation this will be empty as validators will vote for the same proposed block that will then be the committed block.

-If the responding validator does not have the justification it should stop the stream.
+If the responding node does not have the justification it should stop the stream.

 ```
-Votes Ancestries = len++[Header]
-Grandpa Justification = Round Number ++ Commit ++ Votes Ancestries
+Node -> Node

 --> Header Hash
 --> FIN